munizmom/gdaphen/README.md

 2. Statistical analyses.
 Stored in the **module analysis**.
 3. Visualizations or plotting functions.
 Stored in the **module visualization**.

 - Note: Please take also a look at the examples provided.
-These examples provide further help in pre-processing, assigning specific colours to the variables or observations or give you examples of how to impute missing values.
+These examples will further guide you along the pipeline specially in pre-processing steps, like assigning specific colours to the variables or observations, and will give you examples of how to impute missing values.

 ## Closer look into gdaphen functions